Pear/Apple Almond Tart

 zest of 2 lemons

-Place a stainless steel or glass bowl over a pot of boiling water.
+Place a glass bowl over a pot of boiling water (make sure the water isn’t touching the bottom of the bowl).
 In the bowl, combine the eggs, sugar, and lemon juice.
 Stir over the double boiler until thick.
 This will take about 10 minutes.
 Carefully remove from heat and stir in the butter and lemon zest.
 Set aside and allow to cool completely.
 Once it has cooled, you can store it in the fridge for a few days, but chances are it won’t last that long.

 You can put it in cupcakes by scooping out some of the cupcake then filling it with lemon curd.